as-ws22/website/docs/course-syllabus.md

 ---

-## Textbook
+## Textbooks

 Textbooks for the course:

-- [Introduction to Modern Statistics](https://openintro-ims.netlify.app/) by Mine Çetinkaya-Rundel and Johanna Hardin.
+- [Introduction to Modern Statistics (2021)](https://openintro-ims.netlify.app/) by Mine Çetinkaya-Rundel and Johanna Hardin.

-- [An Introduction to Statistical Learning](https://www.statlearning.com/) by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.
+- [An Introduction to Statistical Learning (2021)](https://www.statlearning.com/) by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.

-- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (3rd Edition) by Aurélien Géron.
+- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (2022, 3rd Edition) by Aurélien Géron.

 ---